eocdb/ocdb-docs/docs/source/ocdb-webui.md

 # User Manual for the OCDB WebUI

-The main feature of the OCDB Database system is the stewardship of in-situ FRM data and data provision to the Ocean Colour community through an enhanced search facility.
+The main feature of the OCDB Database system is the stewardship and provision of high-quality in-situ data to the Ocean Colour community through an enhanced search facility.

 ## Get Data: Search